markafoltz/local-presentation-api/explainer.md

 ### Offline

-The presented does not have access to offline storage, and the controlling page cannot easily present content that is offline.
-There is no URL to navigate to, and all of the offline storage has to be serialized and sent to the presented page.
+The presentation does not have access to offline storage, and the controlling page cannot easily present content that is offline.
+There is no URL to navigate to, and all of the offline storage has to be serialized and sent to the presentation.

 > Example: A salesperson stores their slideshow offline and wants to present it
 > on a wired display without connecting to WiFi.